 - If straining the jam, you'll need roughly double the amount (2 1/2 cups) to end up with the proper amount of strained jam.

-- In a 5 quart sauté pan or 6 quart pot, heat frying oil to 325 degrees F, using a candy thermometer to measure the heat.
+- In a 5 quart sauté pan or 6 quart pot, heat frying oil to 325 degrees F, using a candy or deep-fry thermometer to measure the heat.
 Be careful not to let the oil get hotter than this or you run the risk of cooking the outside of the sufganiyot while the inside remains raw.
 The oil should be bubbling very lightly when the sufganiyot are added.Using a small spatula or flat knife, transfer the circles one at a time into the hot oil, flipping them gently as you place them in the oil so that the puffy top side is facing downward into the oil.
 Transfer up to 4 circles at a time into the oil.